 Good Performing Ads Have a Goal

 The first and most important thing when creating an ad that performs is to have a goal.
 What is it that you’re trying to achieve?
 You must be specific when you answer that question.
 So, if the goal is to get new people in, be specific as to what kind of potential customers you want to attract and why?
-In the case of Carmel Plaza Dental it seems to me that they really want the $35 Cleaning target.
+In the case of Carmel Plaza Dental, it seems to me that they really want the $35 Cleaning target.
 Why do I say that?
 Because it’s the most prominent number on the page.
 But having worked (and currently working) with several dental practices, I know that for dentists an implant client is worth a lot.
-Same goes for cosmetic procedures.
+The same goes for cosmetic procedures.
 Since these patients typically are worth thousands of dollars, then dentists are often targeting these types of people.
 However, more often than not, the average twice-a-year-family-visits are the ones that pay the bills.
 So no surprise, Carmel Plaza Dental is being aggressive with the introductory rate.
 In this case, then, the goal of this piece should have been: to bring new patients in at the introductory rate in order for them to know the practice and retain them as clients so that when they have the more expensive need, they are already our customer.

 Performing Ads Have a Clear Target Identified

 Now that we have a goal, we need to focus on who we’re advertising to.
-Who is the decision maker for the $35 cleaning?
+Who is the decision-maker for the $35 cleaning?
 Very likely: moms.
-It’s probably safe to say that Carmel Plaza Dental (because of it’s location) targets middle-high income families.
+It’s probably safe to say that Carmel Plaza Dental (because of its location) targets middle-high income families.
 In this group, parents tend to care about their children’s health than they do their own, so likely they are more diligent about taking the kids to the dentist every 6 months.

 They Identify the Need of the Customer

 Once that goal is set, and the target is set, then the rest of the copy (including pictures and graphic design of the ad) can be done around telling moms how easy it is to come in and bring the family for a cleaning: Only $35, flexible hours, work weekends, children friendly, no wait times… etc etc etc. Even adding testimonials of other moms can be effective.
 If you see where I’m going, now you see that all the rest of the random text in the ad is only cluttering and reducing the performance of the ad making any potential reader turn the page as fast as possible.
-Once the ad has a clear goal and a clear target, it’s easier to see that the single offer is sufficient to induce action if shown to the right person.
+Once the ad has a clear goal and a clear target, it’s easier to see that the single offer is sufficient to induce action is shown to the right person.

 The Right Medium